pedroamontano/Forecasting-Hourly-Temperatures-A-Machine-Learning-Approach-Using-LSTMs/README.md

 - [X] EDA, analyze correlation between variables
 - [X] Split data and fit Linear Regresssion Model
 - [X] Fit Vector Autoregressive Model
-- [ ] Sprint 2
+- [X] Sprint 2
 - [ ] Research VAR parameter tuning
-- [ ] Research alternative model for Multivariate Time Series Analysis
+- [X] Research alternative model for Multivariate Time Series Analysis
+- [X] Research how to apply the FB Prophet Model to multivariate analysis.
+- [X] Fit FB Prophet Model on the data adding regressors for the additional variables.
-- [ ] Model Evaluation
+- [X] Evaluate FB Prophet Model
-- [ ] Research LSTM (RNN) and how to apply it to this project
+- [X] Research LSTM (RNN) and how to apply it to this project
+- [X] Fit LSTM to the data
+- [X] Evaluate LSTM with time series split fro validation
+- [X] Fit final model to be used, LSTM had the best results.
+- [ ] Evaluate the final model on the data using 7 years as training and 3 years as test.